 A morning stroll through the Marché d’Aligre in the 12th arrondissement reminded me that spring is approaching.
-Perhaps not fast enough, but the presence of the bright yellow mimosa in the flower stalls told me that we are nearing the end of the winter season.
+Perhaps not fast enough, but the presence of the bright yellow mimosa in the Paris florists' stalls told me that we are nearing the end of the winter season.
 Soon the cafés will be pulling out their chairs to the sidewalks and the days will lengthen and move us into a beautiful Parisian spring.
 In the meantime, I’m enjoying all the signs that sunnier days are close at hand, as witnessed by the bursts of color at the flower vendors.

 Nothing makes you feel like a real Parisian in your Paris Perfect apartment than selecting a gorgeous bouquet from your local flower market.
 There are a couple of lovely shops on rue Cler in the 7th arrondissement that I just love, but you'll find them in every Paris neighborhood, oftentimes with beautiful displays spilling out into the street.

 If you are buying flowers in Paris to offer as a gift, there is some French-specific etiquette to remember:

 - Don’t offer chrysanthemums; these flowers are only used to decorate tombs.

 - Red carnations are also not to be given as a gift.
 They send a message of ill will.

 - Red roses may be given, but only if you are in love with the person to whom you are offering the roses.

 - In general, avoid an all-white bouquet as these are only used for weddings.

 - Only offer an odd-number of flowers.
 Not a dozen roses, but 11.
 (Not 13, either…bad luck!)